dmitriz/cpsfy/DOCUMENTATION.md

     // and handle all outputs in the next `chain` function widths.forEach(cb)
   })
-  // now that we have called `cb` multiple times, each time chain passes new values to its CPS function .chain((width, widthIndex) => cb => {
+  // each function inside the chain method passes new values to its callback .chain((width, widthIndex) => cb => {
     height = Math.round(width / aspect)
     console.log('resizing ' + filename + 'to ' + height + 'x' + height)